fission/docs.fission.io/docs/content/installation/env_vars.en.md

 router           LoadBalancer   10.107.80.21     <pending>     80:31314/TCP     11d
 ```

-If the field `EXTERNAL-IP` shows `<pending>`, it means that kubernetes is waiting for cloud provider to allocate the public IP address.
-It often takes couple minutes to get IP address.
+If the field `EXTERNAL-IP` shows `<pending>`, it means that kubernetes
+is waiting for cloud provider to allocate the public IP address.
+It
+often takes a few minutes to get an IP address.
 Then:

 ``` bash
 # AWS